 KSCA Cricket Academy (http://www.cricketkarnataka.com/ ), located in central Bangalore in the 50,000 seater Chinnaswamy Stadium (which often hosts world cup matches), is a government-run academy that conducts coaching classes and organizes matches.

 Apart from the clubs mentioned in the introductory section, tennis courts are also available at:

 Karnataka State Lawn Tennis Association (Tel:22869797) hosts Davis cup matches and other tournaments.
 Professional coaches, and four floodlit courts make this centrally located (Cubbon Park) facility an easy option.

-Tennis Advantage (http://www.tennisadvantage.in ) is a coaching academy which has courts in the upmarket residential areas of Indiranagar, Koramangala and Palace Grounds.
+Tennis Advantage (http://www.tennisadvantage.in ) is a coaching academy that has courts in the upmarket residential areas of Indiranagar, Koramangala and Palace Grounds.
 Kids classes are on offer as well, and members can use the courts.

 There are no amateur clubs in Bangalore to promote football, most clubs are for semi-professional or professional players.
 Impromptu games by amateurs tend to happen on Sundays in the following places: